jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 **Relationship with other provisions in Act**

-### EX 59 Codes: comparative value method, deemed rate of return method, fair dividend rate method, and cost method
+### EX 59 Codes: comparative value method, deemed rate of return method, fair dividend rate method, cost method, and revenue account method
 When this section applies
 (1) This section applies when a person has an attributing interest in a FIF and calculates their FIF income or loss from the interest for a period using—
   (a) the comparative value method:
   (b) the deemed rate of return method:
   (c) the fair dividend rate method:
-  (d) the cost method.
+  (d) the cost method:
+  (e) the revenue account method.
 Exclusion for interests in FIFs resident in Australia (1B) Subsection (1)﻿(c) does not apply if the person's interest in the company is included, at the beginning of the income year in which the payment is made, in a direct income interest of 10% or more in a FIF that, at the beginning of the income year,—
   (a) meets the requirements of section EX 35(b)﻿(i) to (iii); and